tracykteal/msu_al340/README.md

 are different.
 We recommend sticking with bash and learning it well.
 ([Here is a link for more information](http://en.wikipedia.org/wiki/Bash_(Unix_shell))

-To open a terminal, just single click on the "Terminal" icon on the Desktop.
+We're going to work on a server set up for this course, but you can also use the shell on your own computer.
+On a Mac this is the Terminal and on a PC you can download programs like

+First we'll connect to that server.
+The way we connect to the server is through something called 'ssh' or secure shell.

+   ssh msu_username@fws.cal.msu.edu

+Now you're in the bash shell.

-# The Example: Manipulating Experimental Data Files
+## The Example: Manipulating Experimental Data Files

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a hearing test.
 To get the data for this test, you will need internet access.
 Just enter the
 command:

-    git clone -b 2013-06-wise-beginners git://github.com/swcarpentry/boot-camps.git
+    git clone git@github.com:tracykteal/msu_al340.git

 This command will grab all of the data needed for this workshop from the internet.
-(We will talk about the `git` command later in the workshop.)
+(We're not going to talk about git, but it's a tool for doing version control.)

 # Let's get started

 One very basic command is `echo`.
 This command just prints text to the terminal.
 Try the command:

-    echo Hello, World
+    echo Hello, World!

 Then press enter.
-You should see the text "Hello, World" printed back to you.
+You should see the text "Hello, World!" printed back to you.
 The echo command is useful for printing from a shell script, for displaying variables, and for generating known values to pass to other programs.